vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+Homework for Thursday, May 6:
+ * Finish the Unit 2 Progress Check: MCQ Part A and B. You should be aiming to finish each in twice as many minutes as there are questions.

 Homework for Wednesday, May 5:
  * Finish the practice and CA#1 of 5.1
  * Finish the Unit 1 Progress Check: MCQ Part A, B, and C. You should be aiming to finish each in twice as many minutes as there are questions.